AtarashiHQ/Manual/README.md

 # Instructions (manuals) for bitcoin miners.
 ### Bitcoin miners manuals (Antminer, Avalon, INNOSILICON, Whatsminer, etc).
+### Before you buy and start using a bitcoin miner, be sure to read the manual!

 ## https://atarashihq.com/
 > *Thank you for choosing us!*